DFoly/DFoly.github.io/_posts/blog/2018-07-16-Economic-data-plotly.markdown

 	Afghanistan	 Asia		1972	36.088		13079460	739.981106

-The world banks data set is formatted differently with the population for each year being allocated a different column.
+The world banks data set is formatted differently with the population for each year being allocated a different column (wide format).
 Below is the code I use to manipulate the world bank data into the correct format.

 	Country name 		1960		1961		1962
 	Aruba				54211.0		55438.0		56225.0